jamiesonbecker/formplode.js/README.md

 Checkboxes or radio values should be provided in the JSON as boolean values (`true` and `false`) (formscrape.js does this.)

+NOTE: if using with fillup.js, be sure to specify your stage div; for example, $(".myform", ".stage").formplode(data); Otherwise, you may explode your data onto your off-stage form, which is probably blank.
+This warning is true with formscrape.js as well.

 Related